 - Swine snout

 Dandelion has not been shown to treat or prevent cancer.

 Dandelion is used in traditional medicine to treat many ailments.
 Laboratory studies have shown that dandelion can kill certain bacteria and other microbes.
-It was also found to have anticancer properties in colon cancer, pancreatic cancer, leukemia, and melanoma cells, but studies have not been conducted in humans.
-Dandelion has estrogenic activity.
-It may increase the growth of hormone-sensitive cancer cells.
+It was also found to have anticancer properties in various cancer cells, but studies have not been conducted in humans.
+Dandelion has estrogenic activity and therefore may increase the growth of hormone-sensitive cancer cells.
 Dandelion can also promote urination.

 - To treat cancer

 Laboratory studies have shown dandelion to have anticancer properties, but clinical studies have not shown this effect in humans.

 Laboratory studies have shown dandelion to lower blood sugar, however no clinical studies have evaluated its effects in diabetic humans.